 Filing a quitclaim deed removes your name from the title to a piece of real estate and transfers your interest to a spouse, child, partner or other person whose name remains on the title.
 Quitclaiming is commonly used to transfer property during a divorce settlement, removing one spouse from the deed and putting the title solely in the name of the person who is retaining the family home.
-If you choose to quitclaim a property, you lose all rights to the property, but it does not release you from any related financial obligations.
+If you choose to quitclaim a property, you lose all rights to the property but aren't released from any related financial obligations.

-Signing a quitclaim deed does not remove your financial obligation to pay an existing mortgage or any other liens, such as those for construction, that may already be on the property.
-All encumbrances, including bank liens, stay with the property in the sense that the property continues as collateral for these debts, but your original contract for the debt also remains in force.
+You can surrender your rights to a property, but you can't erase your obligations to it.
+Signing a quitclaim deed does not remove your financial obligation to pay an existing mortgage.
+Even after you surrender ownership, your original contract for the mortgage and certain other debts remain in force.
 The bank retains all of the lender’s original rights, including the right to pursue you for the debt and the right to foreclose on the property if you don’t make the payments, whether or not your name is on the deed.

 In most states, you have a responsibility to pay any taxes on the property that are due at the time you sign the quitclaim deed.
 A title cannot transfer while there is a lien.
 If there are outstanding property taxes or a tax lien on the property, you or your co-owner must pay them before filing the quitclaim.
 Failure to do so can prevent the property transfer.
 If the transfer does go through, the new owner would become responsible for the lien, since the lien follows the property rather than people.